DenisBecker/Portfolio-Analysis/README.md

 # Markowitz-Portfolio
 Download Stocks, Build Portfolios and Depict Risk-Return-Diagram

-The file "Get_Return.ipynb" is a Google Colab project.
+The file "Get_Returns.ipynb" is a Google Colab project.